Homeownership as Life Cycle Goldmine: Evidence from Macrohistory: Introduction

-A household in our setup starts with a couple of life cycle investors who earn independent labor income during their working life.
-For the strategies with access to homeownership (hereafter, homeowner strategy), a household (hereafter, homeowner) rents a home first.
-During the renting life, the homeowner pays for the rent with labor income, saves 10\% labor income to financial assets, and consumes the remaining labor income.
-The homeowner purchases a home when a down payment criterion and an additional purchase threshold are satisfied.\footnote{We search through the home purchase strategies characterized by the down payment and the additional purchase threshold, since the down payment and the liquidity constraints are two important factors in households' decision making of home purchase (\citealp{campbell2006household}; \citealp{Fuster2016Downpayment}).
-The additional purchase threshold imitates the liquidity choice and technically delays the home purchase.
-It helps households cover necessary expenditures in consumption and home purchase.} We examine various strategies where households enter the housing market with differing wealth and leverage levels.
-After the home purchase, the homeowner financing for the home pays for the mortgage using labor income, invests 10\% of the remaining labor income in financial assets, and consumes the rest.
+A household in our setup starts with a couple of life-cycle investors who earn independent labor income during their working life.
+In the benchmark strategies, the corresponding household, which we call the \textit{renter} throughout, pays for the rent with labor income, saves the pre-specified fraction of discretionary income in financial assets, and consumes the remainder.
+We refer to strategies with access to homeownership as homeowner strategies and to a household following such a strategy as the \textit{homeowner}.
+The homeowner rents a home first.
+During the renting life, the homeowner pays for the rent with labor income, saves a pre-specified fraction of labor income in financial assets, and consumes the remaining labor income.
+The homeowner purchases a home when a down payment criterion and an additional purchase threshold are satisfied.\footnote{We search through the home purchase strategies characterized by the down payment and the additional purchase threshold, since the down payment and the liquidity constraints are two important factors in households' home purchase decisions (\citealp{campbell2006household}; \citealp{Fuster2016Downpayment}).
+The additional purchase threshold imitates the liquidity choice and technically delays the home purchase in the life cycle.
+It helps households cover necessary consumption and home purchase expenditures.} We examine various strategies where households enter the housing market with differing wealth and leverage levels.
+After the home purchase, the homeowner pays for the mortgage using labor income, saves the pre-specified fraction of the discretionary labor income in financial assets, and consumes the rest.